qoh/tes/README.md

 # Summary

-Teset (pronounced Tessie) is a test runner for [deno](https://github.com/denoland/deno), based on the simple concept of exporting tests as functions and throwing to indicate failure.
+Teset (pronounced Tessie) is a test runner for [deno](https://github.com/denoland/deno) based on simple concepts: exporting tests as functions (potentially nested or async), and throwing to indicate failure.

 Write a test file like `example.ts`: